 Overall I’ve studied Greek (Modern, Ancient), Latin, English, Italian, Spanish, German, French, Turkish, Russian and Arabic (don't worry, I don't really speak all of them).

 I love etymology so during my tours you will see that it is 'all Grεεk' to you!

 6. I have a great passion for the arts so I’ve also taken Writing and Acting classes (Athens, London, New York).

 I have acted in the theatre in Athens and New York, and in films in Greece and the UK.
 That means I definitely know my cinema!

 So far I've published two poetry collections titled Ένας νέος δίχως νέα (=A young man with no news) and Θάνατος στην Ελλάδα (=Death in/to Greece).

 As someone who takes guiding seriously and has a profound love for Greece, I enjoy giving tours to people who are genuinely interested to learn and want to have a nice time.

-If you are not interested in art, history, politics (this is the country where that word came from after all) or if you are looking for a shopping/eating tour, I am definitely (not probably) not the right guide for you.
+If you are not interested in art, history, local culture, politics (this is the country where that word came from after all) or if you are looking for a shopping/eating tour, I am definitely (not probably) not the right guide for you.